RohitSoni906068/CGenesis/04_If-Else_Practice_Problems/README.md

-# 🧩 04_If-Else Practice Problems: Build Your Logic, Step by Step
+# 🧩 If-Else Practice Problems in C

-Welcome to your **If-Else Practice Playground**!
+Welcome to the **If-Else Practice Problems** module of _The Ultimate C Programming Language_ course!
 Here, you'll find a collection of real-world coding challenges designed to help you master conditional logic in C. Each problem is a chance to sharpen your thinking, boost your confidence, and have fun with code.

 ---